Skip to next element

 Many Post-Impressionists went a step further than their Impressionist predecessors, seeking to create conceptual art that provided an emotional experience on canvas rather than mere optical occurrences and objective depictions of modern life.
 This type of artist attempted to compose deeper, symbolic compositions, often through simplified forms and a vivid color palette.
 They pushed the boundaries of painting further than ever before, with broad swathes of solid color, flattened planes, geometric forms, and intentional distortion, providing an expressive, inspiring jumping-off point for the next century.

 Explore M.S.
-Rau’s entire collection of fine 19th-century artworks here.
+Rau’s entire collection of fine 19th-century artworks and our selection of Post-Impressionist paintings for sale.

 WANT MORE BLOGS AND ARTICLES LIKE THIS?